Financial Aid

 Additional conditions that each student must meet to maintain Eligibility at CVCC

-- Students must be enrolled in an eligible program of study that leads to a degree or certificate to receive financial assistance.
+• Students must be enrolled in an eligible program of study that leads to a degree or certificate to qualify for financial assistance.
 Only courses required for completion will be eligible for federal aid.

 Beginning July 1, 2015, students enrolled in both Adult Education and Career Pathway Programs can receive Pell Grants and other federal funding.
-These students must maintain enrollment in both Adult Education for General Equivalency Diploma or GED program and Career Pathway collegiate class(es) to maintain eligibility for federal funding.
+These students must maintain enrollment in both the Adult Education for General Equivalency Diploma (GED) program and one or more Career Pathway collegiate class(es) to remain eligible for federal funding.
 Once a GED is obtained, a student will no longer be classified as an Ability to Benefit student.

 Financial Aid Satisfactory Academic Progress Appeal

-Financial Aid Appeal Forms are located at www.cv.edu/student-forms/ under Student Resources Student Forms and in the Financial Aid Office in Wilson Hall.
+Financial Aid Appeal Forms are located at www.cv.edu/student-forms/ under Student Resources Student Forms.
 Students may submit the appeal form with supporting documentation of extenuating circumstances during their semester(s) that caused them not to maintain satisfactory progress to the Financial Aid Office.
 If approved, the student is placed on Financial Aid Probation or an academic plan.

 A student who experiences a mitigating circumstance may submit a financial aid appeal.
-If a student files an appeal due to the maximum timeframe, he/she must be meeting the other two components (GPA and Completion Rate/PACE).
+If a student files an appeal due to the maximum timeframe, they must also meet the other two components (GPA and Completion Rate/PACE).
 An appeal cannot be approved for a prior term.

-Financial aid appeals must be received in the Financial Aid Office by close of business two days before the first day of classes.
+Financial aid appeals must be received in the Financial Aid Office before the cutoff period for the semester, typically the week before classes begin.
+The dates are posted on the CVCC website on the student forms page.
 Submitting a financial aid appeal is NOT an automatic approval.
 The decision of the Financial Aid Appeals Committee will be electronically delivered via CVCC email to the student.
 The decision of the Financial Aid Appeals Committee is final.
 Students may also view their Satisfactory Academic Progress (SAP) status in the OneACCS Self-Service Banner (SSB) account.

 Re-establishing eligibility is another way for the student to receive federal aid after a Financial Aid Suspension.
-To re-establish eligibility, the student must take additional coursework at CVCC using non-Title IV monetary resources and pass with C’s or better.
-Once the student meets the Financial Aid Standards of Academic Progress, the student may have his/her federal aid awarded for subsequent semesters.
+To re-establish eligibility, the student must complete additional coursework at CVCC using non-Title IV monetary resources and achieve a grade of C or better.
+Once the student meets the Financial Aid Standards of Academic Progress, they may have their federal aid awarded for subsequent semesters.
 The student would be responsible for the funding of the semester(s) he/she chooses to re-establish.

 The Center of Excellence for Veteran Student Success Program (CEVSS)

-- a Veterans study room equipped with computer stations, printer, and office supplies, and
+• A veteran's study room equipped with computer stations, a printer, and office supplies, and

 Veteran students may register online to become members of CEVSS.
-If you would like additional information, including location, hours of operation, and resources, you can go here.
-Students may also contact Matthew Holtzendorff, CEVSS Program Coordinator, at matthew.holtzendorff@cv.edu or (205)214-4840 for assistance.
+For more information, including location, hours of operation, and resources, please visit this link.
+Students may also contact Diwana Patterson, Assistant Director of Student Financial Aid Operations & VA School Certifying Official, at diwana.patterson@cv.edu or (334) 291-4947 for assistance.

 Military Educational Benefits

 Students wishing to use VA educational benefits must submit their letter of eligibility from the VA to the School Certifying Official (SCO) in the Financial Aid Office in Wilson Hall.
 Students may have federal and/or state VA benefits.
-Federal VA educational benefits include the GI Bill®, which has many chapters that pay for either the school, the student, or both.
-Refer to www. gibill.va.gov for a more detailed explanation of the difference in benefits.
+Federal VA educational benefits include the GI Bill®, which has several chapters that cover either the school, the student, or both.
+Refer to www.gibill.va.gov for a more detailed explanation of the difference in benefits.
 Tuition assistance is also available.
-For applicable programs, a certification of enrollment is reported electronically to the VA for the VA to determine the payment rate for the College and/or student.
+For applicable programs, a certification of enrollment is reported electronically to the VA, which determines the payment rate for the College and/or student.

 To be eligible for Veterans Administration benefits, students must meet the Satisfactory Academic Progress requirements applicable to all students at the College.
 The Financial Aid Office recommends that all students complete the FAFSA because they may be eligible for more than one type of financial aid.

 For students receiving VA educational benefits, any complaint against the school should be routed through the VA GI Bill® Feedback System.
-The VA will then follow up through the appropriate channels to investigate and resolve the complaint satisfactorily.
+The VA will then follow up through the appropriate channels to investigate and resolve the complaint in a satisfactory manner.

 Students utilizing VA education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities, or be required to borrow additional funds because of the individual’s inability to meet their financial obligations due to the delayed disbursement of a payment to be provided by the Department of Veterans Affairs.